Delegating: Authority Skills, Tasks and the Process of Effective Delegation

 9. Feedback on results

-It is essential to let the person know how they are doing, and whether they have achieved their aims.
-If not, you must review with them why things did not go to plan, and deal with the problems.
-You must absorb the consequences of failure, and pass on the credit for success.
+- It is essential to let the person know how they are doing, and whether they have achieved their aims.

-Delegation isn't just a matter of telling someone else what to do.
+Delegation is more complex than telling someone else what to do.
 There is a wide range of varying freedom that you can confer on the other person.
-The more experienced and reliable the other person is, then the more freedom you can give.
-The more critical the task then the more cautious you need to be about extending a lot of freedom, especially if your job or reputation depends on getting a good result.
-Take care to choose the most appropriate style for each situation.
-For each example the statements are simplified for clarity; in reality you would choose a less abrupt style of language, depending on the person and the relationship.
-At the very least, a "Please" and "Thank-you" would be included in the requests.
+Generally speaking, the more experienced and reliable the other person is, then the more freedom you can give.
+The more critical the task, then the more cautious you need to be about extending a lot of freedom, especially if your job or reputation depends on getting a good result.

-It's important also to ask the other person what level of authority they feel comfortable being given.
-Why guess?
-When you ask, you can find out for sure and agree this with the other person.
+- It is important to ask the other person what level of authority they feel comfortable being given.
 Some people are confident; others less so.
-It's your responsibility to agree with them what level is most appropriate, so that the job is done effectively and with minimal unnecessary involvement from you.
-Involving the other person in agreeing the level of delegated freedom for any particular responsibility is an essential part of the 'contract' that you make with them.
+It is your responsibility to agree with them on what level of freedom is most appropriate so that the job is done effectively and with minimal unnecessary involvement from you.
+Involving the other person in agreeing on the level of delegated freedom for any particular responsibility is an essential part of the 'contract' that you make with them.

-These levels of delegation are not an exhaustive list.
-There are many more shades of grey between these black-and-white examples.
-Take time to discuss and adapt the agreements and 'contracts' that you make with people regarding delegated tasks, responsibility and freedom according to the situation.
+- These levels of delegation are not an exhaustive list.
+They are nuanced and complex which is why it is important to take time to discuss and adapt the agreements that you make with people regarding these delegated tasks, responsibilities and freedoms according to the situation and each person.

 1. "Wait to be told." or "Do exactly what I say." or "Follow these instructions precisely."